kapouer/bundledom/README.md

 * bundle everything in one single js file, or split in js / css.
 * prepend or append additional scripts, styles, or imports
-* exclude or ignore a tag by matching a url substring
+* exclude or ignore a tag by matching a url substring new in version 1.8.0: or a minimatch pattern with wildcard (see example below)
 * modify the DOM and outputs html
 * downloads remote scripts or stylesheets with whitelist (new in 1.7.0)
 * allows custom asynchronous DOM modifications (new in 1.6.0)